-WHEREAS, the SAFCA Act of 1990 gives the SAFCA Board of Directors (Board) the authority to "prescribe, revise, and collect fees as a condition of development of land" by adopting a resolution: (1) describing the specific flood control projects that are needed in order for the areas proposed for development to meet the flood protection standards determined by the Board; (2) estimating cost of these projects and associated environmental mitigation and specifying a plan for financing that cost; (3) determining a tentative time schedule for implementation of these projects; and (4) determining the reasonable portion of the cost to be apportioned to new development; and

-WHEREAS, the Board's intent to consider exercising this authority as part of SAFCA's ongoing flood risk management program was initially set forth in the Environmental Impact Report on Local Funding Mechanisms for Comprehensive Flood Control Improvements for the Sacramento Area (Local Funding EIR) which the Board certified in February 2007; and
+The SAFCA Act of 1990 (SAFCA Act) gives the SAFCA Board of Directors (Board) the authority to "prescribe, revise, and collect fees as a condition of development of land" by adopting a resolution: (1) describing the specific flood control projects that are needed in order for the areas proposed for development to meet the flood protection standards determined by the Board; (2) estimating cost of these projects and associated environmental mitigation and specifying a plan for financing that cost; (3) determining a tentative time schedule for implementation of these projects; and (4) determining the reasonable portion of the cost to be apportioned to new development.
+The Board's intent to consider exercising this authority as part of SAFCA's ongoing flood risk management program was initially set forth in the Environmental Impact Report on Local Funding Mechanisms for Comprehensive Flood Control Improvements for the Sacramento Area (Local Funding EIR), which the Board certified in February 2007.

-WHEREAS, the Local Funding EIR identified the following flood risk management objectives: (1) complete the projects necessary to provide 100-year flood protection for developed areas in Sacramento's major floodplains as quickly as possible, (2) provide at least 200-year flood protection to these areas over time, and (3) ensure that new development in these areas does not substantially increase the expected damage of an uncontrolled flood; and

-WHEREAS, in order to accomplish these objectives, the Local Funding EIR identified a series of structural and non-structural improvements, evaluated the environmental effects of these improvements at a programmatic level, and anticipated SAFCA's creation of two funding mechanisms to provide the local share of the cost of these improvements: the Consolidated Capital Assessment District (CCAD) which was created in 2007 and the Development Impact Fee Program (Fee Program) which was approved in 2008 and became effective on January 1, 2009; and
+The Local Funding EIR identified the following flood risk management objectives: (1) complete the projects necessary to provide 100-year flood protection for developed areas in Sacramento's major floodplains as quickly as possible, (2) provide at least 200-year flood protection to these areas over time, and (3) ensure that new development in these areas does not substantially increase the expected damage of an uncontrolled flood.
+In order to accomplish these objectives, the Local Funding EIR identified a series of structural and non-structural improvements and evaluated the environmental effects of these improvements at a programmatic level.
+The Local Funding EIR anticipated SAFCA's creation of two funding mechanisms to provide the local share of the cost of these improvements: the Consolidated Capital Assessment District (CCAD) and the Fee Program.
+The CCAD was created in 2007.
+The Fee Program was approved in 2008 and became effective on January 1, 2009.

-WHEREAS, changes in Federal and State standards since 2007 affecting urban levee design, floodplain delineation, and levee operation and maintenance standards have altered the scope and timing of the improvement program supported by the CCAD and caused the SAFCA Board to replace CCAD with CCAD 2; moreover, growth rates in the areas protected by this improvement program (Program Area) have fallen far short of the projections made in 2008, and these developments have necessitated an update of the Fee Program; and
+Since that time, however, changes in federal and State standards affecting urban levee design, floodplain delineation, and levee operation and maintenance standards have altered the scope and timing of the improvement program supported by the CCAD and caused the Board to replace CCAD with CCAD 2.
+Moreover, growth rates in the areas protected by this improvement program have fallen far short of the projections made in 2008.
+These developments have necessitated an update of the Fee Program.
+The establishment of CCAD 2 and the update of the Fee Program were evaluated in the Final Subsequent Program EIR on Updated Local Funding Mechanisms for Sacramento Area Flood Control Improvements, which was certified by the SAFCA Board in April 2016.